-Opioid dependence is a sinister disease.
-Due to the highly addictive nature of opiates, many easily fall victim to this addiction.
-Many opioid addictions begin with prescribed pain relievers after an injury or post-surgery.
-Other common means of dependence include, but are not limited to, personal struggles, environment, or a genetic predisposition to addiction.
+Opioid addiction is a sinister disease.
+Many addictions begin with prescribed pain relievers after an injury or post-surgery.
+Other common means of dependence and addiction include, but are not limited to, personal struggles, environment, or a genetic predisposition to addiction.

 There are several commonly prescribed opioids available today.
 They include: